pratikndas-pm/Container-Tracking-AI-Demo/README.md

-# Container Tracking Demo — Flat
+# Container Tracking AI Demo

-Deploy to Vercel.
-Open /api/health to verify.
+Deploy to Vercel by importing this repo.